gofiber/recipes/vercel/README.md

 ## Config

 Make sure to add the `vercel.json` file so the routing will work properly with vercel.
-This will rewrite all requests to the application to the `api/index.go` handler where where the router will take over.
+This will rewrite all requests to the application to the `api/index.go` handler where the router will take over.

 ```json
 {